tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 !!! note
     If the transform method doesn't return a dataframe:

     * The column naming happens as follows.
+If the transformer has a `get_feature_names` or `get_feature_names_out` method, it is used.
-If the transformer returns the same number of columns, the names are kept equal.
+      If not, and it returns the same number of columns, the names are kept equal.
 If the number of columns change, old columns will keep their name (as long as the column is unchanged) and new columns will receive the name `x[N-1]`, where N stands for the n-th feature.
 This means that a transformer should only transform, add or drop columns, not combinations of these.
     * The index remains the same as before the transformation.
 This means that the transformer should not add, remove or shuffle rows unless it returns a dataframe.